NHSDigital/GDPPR_Analytical_Code/BMI/README.md

 b) For methods 2 and 4, the BMI category assigned via the snomed code description was assumed to be correct unless the associated BMI value conflicted with the BMI category.

+c) Patients with an indeterminable BMI category are removed and the most recent BMI category recorded for each patient is selected.

 # NOTES

 GDPPR data = ```gdppr_database.gdppr_table```